pine-vm/pine/guide/elm-syntax-models.md

 ### Converting from the concrete model

 Use `ConvertFromConcrete` to obtain an abstract tree from a parsed concrete `SyntaxModel` tree.
 It exposes entry points for each major syntactic category (`FromFile`, `FromModule`, `FromImport`, `FromExposing`, `FromDeclaration`, `FromTypeAnnotation`, `FromPattern`, `FromExpression`).
 The converter performs the paren unwrapping, literal normalization, leading-dot stripping for record-access functions, and `PineValue` precomputation described above.
 Its behavior — including the literal normalizations — is covered by `ElmSyntaxAbstractTests.ConvertFromConcreteTests`.

+## Stil4mElmSyntax7

+The syntax model in the namespace `Stil4mElmSyntax7` was the first one implemented and originally used in more applications.
+Later, we split the syntax model into concrete and abstract forms, and since then `Stil4mElmSyntax7` has only been used for backward compatibility with certain tools.